daviddayer/Android-XDK-Messenger/README.md

 ### <a name="pushnotifications"></a>Push Notifications

-In order to build Atlas-Messenger, you must generate a `google-services.json` file so push notifications will be enabled.
+In order to build the Android XDK Messenger, you must generate a `google-services.json` file so push notifications will be enabled.
 If this is not done, the Gradle build will fail with the error: `File google-services.json is missing.
 The Google Services Plugin cannot function without it.`

 To do this, please follow the push notification setup steps [here](https://docs.layer.com/sdk/android/push).